TransitionaResourceMonetarySystem-TRMS/executiveSummary/TRMSdescription.md

 ## TEMPORARY NOTES

 When a worker puts in his personal labor into processes using physical resources, he has Added Labor Value to the products produced that are now in possession within the economy, Because of this “increase” in economic value, it is necessary to create an equivalent amount of money for a temporary term (since the product will eventually wear out) to match that increase.
-This is done by the TREASURY creating ~~TN's (TEMPORARY NOTES)~~$MRT at a rate of 50% (see VARIABLES section) of employee/worker wages and paying them directly to the employee/worker (the other 50% of employee wages is paid by the employing business).
+This is done by the TRMSystem creating ~~TN's (TEMPORARY NOTES)~~$MRT at a rate of 50% (see VARIABLES section) of employee/worker wages and paying them directly to the employee/worker (the other 50% of employee wages is paid by the employing business).
 This reduces the Capital Requirements of a business owner to employ workers, and allows the business to sell the products of production before having to repay the 50% of employee pay ~~(that the Treasury Loaned)~~ at fiscal year end or quarterly as the business deems appropriate.

 ## NATURAL RESOURCE NOTES